robertluo/fun-map/README.md

  - `touch` function to force evaluating a fun-map.
  - `life-cycle-map` a simple life cycle management fun-map implementation.
  - `closeable` to create a value wrapper for components support `close` concept.
+ - `lookup` returns a ILookup instance from any single arity function
+ - `robertluo.pull/pull` returns a data structure from a ILookup (map is also supported)

 ## Usage